"Mr. Holmes, this is definitely what you'd call indiscreet."

 Yes, he reflected contentedly to himself as he pulled his pyjama shirt on and fumbled with the buttons.
-Stephen had been right to insist they spend that Christmas at his own country home, rather than in the cold comfort of Linwood.
+Stephen had been right to insist they spend that Christmas at his own home, rather than in the cold comfort of Linwood.

 "I'm glad you came out here with me, Mycroft," Stephen said suddenly.

 "I meant, I'm glad you came here.
 You're different out here."